MS License

 objectives

-The aim of the MS degree is to train professionals in the management and organization of physical and sporting activities for all types of public (children, teenagers, adults, the elderly, even the disabled) and in the various sectors of activity linked to sport, including three in particular: associative sports organizations(sports federations, leagues, clubs, etc.), public bodies (local authorities) and private sports management and events organizations.
+The objective of the MS degree is to train professionals in the management and organization of physical and sporting activities for all types of audiences (children, adolescents, adults, seniors, and even people with disabilities) and in various sectors related to sports, three of which are particularly targeted: sports associations(sports federations, leagues, clubs, etc.), public bodies (local authorities) and private sports and event management organizations.

-The MS degree is an interdisciplinary course.
-On the one hand, it combines scientific, sports and managerial courses, and on the other, within the latter, all management science disciplines are covered (as well as economic and legal skills).
-The emphasis is on professional integration, with internships (present every semester) playing a key role.
-It ensures student success, in particular through tutoring.
-Every year, the program integrates the use of modern languages.
-Some members of the teaching team are promoting TOEIC certification via a complementary DU.
+The MS degree is an interdisciplinary program.
+On the one hand, it combines scientific, sports, and management courses, and on the other hand, it covers all management science disciplines (as well as economic and legal skills).
+It focuses on professional integration by placing a strong emphasis on internships (offered each semester).
+It ensures student success through the implementation of tutoring, among other measures.
+Each year, it incorporates the use of modern languages.
+Some members of its teaching team promote TOEIC certification through a complementary university diploma.
 A link with research training is established through an introduction to epistemology.
-Since 2024-25, the program has included teaching on the ecological transition.
+Since 2024-25, teaching related to ecological transition has been integrated.

 RECRUITMENT

-A significant proportion (between 15 and 25% depending on the year) of Licence MS students do not go through Montpellier's L1 STAPS, but join the program directly in L2 or L3 MS. Most of these students come from other UFR STAPS (whether or not they offer the management specialization), IUT (GEA, Tech de Co), DEUST ACSS, and more rarely from BTS, classes préparatoires, or the Campus France stream.
+A significant proportion (between 15 and 25% depending on the year) of MS Bachelor's students do not go through the L1 STAPS program in Montpellier but enter the program directly in L2 or L3 MS. These students mainly come from other STAPS departments (whether or not they offer a management specialization), IUTs (GEA, Tech de Co), or DEUST ACSS, and more rarely from BTS, preparatory classes, or the Campus France program.

 PROFESSIONALIZATION

-Students wishing to continue their studies at Master's level are offered numerous opportunities to do so, and are regularly welcomed into a large number of Masters programs.
-These include (based on the last 10 years) the in-house Master's in Sports Tourism Management, as well as 8 Masters offered by MOMA and 4 by the IAE de Montpellier.
-In addition, many of our alumni have obtained their Master's degrees from one of the 21 leading French universities and/or IAEs outside Montpellier.
-Last but not least, some 4 to 5 students every year for the past 10 years have also been pursuing their studies at a member of the Conférence des Grandes Ecoles.
+Students wishing to continue their education at the Master's level are offered numerous opportunities to do so and are regularly accepted into a wide range of Master's programs.
+Based on the last 10 years, these include the internal Master's in Sports Tourism Management, as well as eight Master's programs offered by MOMA and four by IAE Montpellier.
+In addition, many of our alumni have obtained their Master's degree at one of the 21 leading French universities and/or IAEs outside Montpellier.
+Finally, for the past 10 years or so, around four to five students each year have also continued their studies at an institution that is a member of the Conférence des Grandes Ecoles.